ewfuentes/StSBot/README.md

 ```
   # apt install libzmq3-dev libzmqpp-dev
 ```
-1. Build the bridge and the bot (not yet written)
+2. Build the bridge and the bot (bazel build //interface/...)
-1. Install Slay the Spire through Steam
+3. Install Slay the Spire through Steam
-1. Through Steam work bench, add the following mods:
+4. Through Steam work bench, add the following mods:
  - BaseMod
  - StsLib
  - CommunicationMod
-1. Run the Slay the Spire with mods enabled once and exit.
+5. Run the Slay the Spire with mods enabled once and exit.
-1. Edit the communication mod config at `~/.config/ModTheSpire/CommunicationMod/config.properties` to contain the following:
+6. Edit the communication mod config at `~/.config/ModTheSpire/CommunicationMod/config.properties` to contain the following:
 ```
 command=<command to run bridge>
 runAtGameStart=true
 ```
-1. Restart Slay the Spire with mods enabled.
+7. Restart Slay the Spire with mods enabled.
-1. You should now be able to run the bot with: `<command to run bot>`
+8. You should now be able to run the bot with: `<command to run bot>`
-1. If you make changes to the bot, you should be able to just restart the bot.
+9. If you make changes to the bot, you should be able to just restart the bot.